aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/assetinfo/_index.md

 Gets the unit of length used in this asset. e.g. cm/m/km/inch/feet

 **Returns:**
-java.lang.String
+java.lang.String - the unit of length used in this asset. e.g. cm/m/km/inch/feet
 ### getUnitScaleFactor() {#getUnitScaleFactor--}
 ```
 public double getUnitScaleFactor()
 ```

-Gets the scale factor to real-world meter. **Remarks:** This is ignored during serialization if the unit name is null.
+Gets the scale factor to real-world meter.

 **Returns:**
-double
+double - the scale factor to real-world meter. **Remarks:** This is ignored during serialization if the unit name is null.
 ### getUpVector() {#getUpVector--}
 ```
 public Axis getUpVector()